-- It has been reported that sexual abuse by teachers in public schools is "more than 100 times" that by Catholic priests.
-Yet there is little reporting on this while old allegations of abuse by Catholic priests keep getting rehashed.
+* It has been reported that sexual abuse by teachers in public schools is "more than 100 times" that by Catholic priests.
+Yet there is little reporting on this but old allegations of abuse by Catholic priests keep getting rehashed.

 For more detailed statistics and findings see the John Jay report released on May 18, 2011 at John Jay College of Criminal Justice of the City University of New York which examined the clergy sexual abuse crisis in the U.S. Catholic Church in depth.